skygenesisenterprise/my-enterprise/.github/COMMERCIAL.md

 ---

-**Note:** Using Aether Mail in a commercial environment **without respecting the AGPLv3 terms or without a commercial license** may constitute a license violation.
+**Note:** Using Aether Mail in a commercial environment **without respecting the Apache 2.0 terms or without a commercial license** may constitute a license violation.